How to prepare employees to work remotely in times of crisis

 In reality, however, most home environments are not optimised for serious productivity.
 There may be family members present during the day or no suitable area available for work.
 The dining room table is fine for the occasional email but video conferencing won’t work if there are toddlers crying in the background.
 The boundaries between work and home can easily blur.
 Many employees will find themselves working late, suffering disrupted sleep routines, experiencing resentment from partners and kids and feeling lonely.

 Governments are understandably focused on the medical implications of a pandemic like COVID-19.
 Organisations will need to lead the way in terms of securing productivity and supporting the livelihood of those in their care during turbulent times.

 McKinsey’s report, COVID-19: Implications for business, states, “Protect your employees.
 The COVID-19 crisis has been emotionally challenging for many people, changing day-to-day life in unprecedented ways.
 For companies, business as usual is not an option.
-They can start by drawing up and executing a plan to support employees that is consistent with the most conservative guidelines that might apply and has trigger points for policy changes.
+They can start by drawing up and executing a plan to support employees that is consistent with the most conservative guidelines and can lead to policy changes.
 Some companies are actively benchmarking their efforts against others to determine the right policies and levels of support for their people.
 Leaders must communicate with employees with the right level of specificity and frequency.”

-At Springfox, we work with organisations around the globe to provide assessment and training – often delivered digitally – that equips individuals with action plans to improve their resilience and leaders with insights on how best to look after their people in times of crisis.
-Reporting on 60 factors of resilience we believe the future lies in providing targeted, relevant support, at the right time, wherever employees might be.
+At Springfox, we work with organisations around the globe to provide assessment and training – often delivered digitally – that equips individuals with action plans to improve their resilience.
+Our resilience training gives leaders insights on how best to look after their people in times of crisis.
+We believe the future lies in providing targeted, relevant support, at the right time, wherever employees might be.